 Challenge your tax assessment

-PMI removal to reduce a mortgage payment
+Remove PMI to lower your mortgage payment

-Determine an accurate and fair valuation for estate liquidation
+Accurate and fair estate liquidation

 The loss of a loved one is a difficult time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the highest degree of discretion.